XiaSun-Atmos/test-case-docs/source/2019Haloween.rst

 Model Configuration and Datasets ..............................

 The case runs are initialized at 12z Oct 25, 2019 with 168 hours forecasting.
 The corresponding namelist options that need to be changed are listed below.
 The app uses ``./xmlchange`` to change the runtime settings.
-The settings needs to be modified to set up the start date, start time, and run time are listed below.
+The settings that need to be modified to set up the start date, start time, and run time are listed below.

 .. code-block:: bash

    ./xmlchange RUN_STARTDATE=20191025,START_TOD=43200,STOP_OPTION=nhours,STOP_N=168

-.. warning:: Time step is reduced from the defalut 225s to 150s (dt_atmos=150) in this case due to the model instability in GFSv16beta.
+.. warning:: The model run time step is reduced from the default 225s to 150s (dt_atmos=150) in this case due to the model instability in GFSv16beta.

 Initial condition (IC)  files are created from GFS reanalysis dataset in nemsio format.